 - Custody in the county jail for a maximum of three (3) years

-Despite the enactment of Prop 64 to decriminalize marijuana, you might run in trouble with the law when you possess or buy marijuana exceeding the legal or allowable quantity for personal use, which means you had the intent to sell or distribute it.
+Despite the enactment of Prop 64 to decriminalize marijuana, you might run into trouble with the law when you possess or buy marijuana exceeding the legal or allowable quantity for personal use, meaning you had the intent to sell or distribute it.
 Under the law, there are only two allowable sources, retailers, or outlets of legalized marijuana, including:

 - Medical marijuana dispensaries